UniversalDependencies/docs/_xcl/feat/VerbForm.md

 ### <a name="Conv">`Conv`</a>: converb

 The converb is a non-finite verb form that shares properties of verbs and adverbs.
-In Classical Armenian, it applies to an undeclinable predicative verbal forms in -ոց/_-ocʻ_ used in the analytical necessitive/future construction with the copula.
+In Classical Armenian, it applies to an indeclinable predicative verbal forms in -ոց/_-ocʻ_ used in the analytical necessitive/future construction with the copula.

 #### Examples